ahungry/wilt/README.md

 value in detecting how much is too much code complexity for a given code structure.

+# Installation

+Clone the repo, or just copy the `wilt` file in the repo and plop it in your `$PATH`.

 # Usage

 Try out `./wilt` to see the usage guide, similar to this: